dxmv/fitness_app/client/README.md

   - [ ] Share the workout button
   - [x] Continue button

-- [ ] Cleaner code for workouts

-  - [ ] Separate into files better
-  - [ ] Cleaner state management
-  - [ ] More comments
-  - [ ] More readable

 - [ ] Home screen:

-  - [x] Recent activities (show the last 3 workouts & have a button to see more)
+  - [ ] Today's workout from the active routine
   - [ ] Weekly calendar that shows whether the user has workouts for that day
-  - [ ] A weekly calendar with the workouts from the routine
+  - [ ] Recent activities (show the workouts from last 7 days)

 - [x] Recent workouts screen: